zaius/docs/lib/learn/basics/03_the-wercker-cli.md

 If you are running Mac OSX you can install Docker using an installer called [boot2docker](https://docs.docker.com/installation/mac/) that will install [VirtualBox](https://www.virtualbox.org/) and a minimal Docker environment.
-As an alternative you can use [Vagrant](http://vagrantup.com) to install a separate boot2docker virtual machine using [this vagrant box](https://github.com/mitchellh/boot2docker-vagrant-box).
+As an alternative, you can use [Vagrant](http://vagrantup.com) to install a separate boot2docker virtual machine using [this vagrant box](https://github.com/mitchellh/boot2docker-vagrant-box).

-### OSX quick start
+### OSX boot2docker quick start

 If you're eager to get up to speed on OSX, below is a quickstart that installs boot2docker via the [homebrew package